gatsbyjs/gatsby/docs/docs/glossary.md

 A [CMS](#cms) that only handles the [back-end](#back-end) content management instead of handling both the back-end and [front-end](#front-end).
 This type of setup is also referred to as [Decoupled](#decoupled).

+### Hosting

+A hosting provider keeps a copy of your website or app and makes it accessible to [the public](#public).
+[Common hosting providers for Gatsby](/docs/deploying-and-hosting/) projects include Netlify, AWS, S3, Surge, Heroku, and more.

 ### Hydration

 Once a page that has been generated by Gatsby is loaded in a web browser, it is re-hydrated into a full React application that can manipulate the DOM.